BLCM/OpenBLCMM/README-developing.md

 most recently with [NetBeans IDE 16](https://netbeans.apache.org/download/nb16/index.html).

-The currently-checked-in project expects a NetBeans Java platform named "`JDK_19`" -- you can get to that via NetBeans' `Tools -> Java Platforms`.
+The currently-checked-in project expects a NetBeans Java platform named "`JDK_20`" -- you can get to that via NetBeans' `Tools -> Java Platforms`.
-If you've already got a JDK 19 installed under a different name, you could try renaming it, or alter the configured Java environment to suit.
+If you've already got a JDK 20 installed under a different name, you could try renaming it, or alter the configured Java environment to suit.
 Alternatively, you could create a new environment and just point it at the same directory as your existing Java Environment.

-Once the project's been opened up in Netbeans and the `JDK_19` platform is available, you should be able to just run it via the GUI -- there'll be a green "Play" icon in the main toolbar, or various menu options.
+Once the project's been opened up in Netbeans and the `JDK_20` platform is available, you should be able to just run it via the GUI -- there'll be a green "Play" icon in the main toolbar, or various menu options.

-At time of writing, the most recent NetBeans IDE version is 17, and the latest Java is 20.
-Those weren't yet officially packaged up for Apocalyptech's distro, so we haven't yet moved to those new versions.
-I intend to move to those versions once we can, though.
+At time of writing, the most recent NetBeans IDE version is 17.
+That hasn't been packaged up for Apocalyptech's distro yet, so we haven't moved to that new version.
+NetBeans 16 is still available from its site, though.

 ### OE Datapacks